 We will come to you regardless of location.
 Our standard service area is within a 12 mile radius of our 4870 South Atlanta Rd. location.
-For private lessons outside of that area, 13 to 25 miles, there is a $25.00 charge payable direct to our trainer.
+For private lessons outside of that area, we charge .56 per mile payable direct to our trainer.

 “Do I need to schedule an appointment to have my pet groomed?”